Sponsored Research Grants for Faculty

 - Information concerning other sources of expected remuneration for the proposed activity, if any.

-- Reports from all previously funded Sponsored Research awards at Evergreen.
+- Reports from funded Sponsored Research awards during the previous five years at Evergreen.

-Applications may be sent by email to email@example.com or hand delivered to the Academic Grant's office.
-Electronic applications are strongly prefered.
-Letters of support may be submitted by the applicant with a proposal, or the letter writer may send a letter directly to the Academic Grants office or the above email address.
+Applications may be sent by email to firstname.lastname@example.org or hand delivered to the Academic Grant's office.
+Electronic applications are strongly preferred.
+Letters of support may be submitted by the applicant with a proposal, or the letter writer may send a letter directly to the Academic Grants office by regular mail or to the above email address.
 We ask that the subject line identify the message as a support letter and name the faculty applicant(s).
 All documents sent by email should be in a Microsoft Office format or PDF.

 In order to be funded, proposed projects must have the highest sort of merit which the college demands of itself.